libp2p/devgrants/README.md

   src="https://img.shields.io/twitter/follow/libp2p.svg?style=social&label=Follow%20@libp2p"
   alt="Follow on Twitter"></a> </p>

-> **This repository tracks projects, initiatives and substantial chunks of
+> **This repository tracks projects, initiatives and chunks of
-> libp2p-related work that are – or may become – incentivized, for talented
+> libp2p work that are – or may become – incentivized, for
-> OSS contributors to pick up and tackle.**
+> talented OSS contributors to pick up and tackle.**

 > This is an issue-only repository.
 Please refer to the [issue
 > tracker](https://github.com/libp2p/bountied-projects/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc)